In this post you’ll find simple tips to help you address toddler behavior issues with grace and love. Post may contain affiliate links.

 I was in Sam’s Club on the toothpaste aisle when I realized something…

 If not for my 2-year-old… I might be proud.

 My 4th child has humbled me, you see.
 During that formative time between 9 to 18 months when the beginning of discipline takes place… I was pregnant, exhausted, and Past the Point.
-He’d received a lot of love and cuddles, but not a lot of direction.
+Consequently, he’d received a lot of love and cuddles, but not a lot of direction.

-He didn’t want to sit in that cart.
-He didn’t want to have a “Happy Heart.”
-And he was going to go on and on and on until I gave him what he wanted.
+First of all, he didn’t want to sit in that cart.
+Then, he didn’t want to have a “Happy Heart.”
+Lastly, he was going to go on and on and on until I gave him what he wanted.
 This was not the toddler behavior I wanted.